 • Costs of re-renting the premises - If the tenant breaks the lease early, landlords can charge the cost of re-renting.

-• Costs of storing or removing tenant’s leftover property - If the tenant left any personal belongings in the unit, the landlord could charge the storage or removal costs from the security deposit.
+• Costs of storing or removing tenant’s property - If the tenant left any personal belongings in the unit, the landlord could charge the storage or removal costs from the security deposit.

 Refunding the Security Deposit

 Once the tenant leaves, landlords have 30 days to return all or part of the tenant’s deposit.
 If any deductions are made, landlords must provide an itemized, written list of them, which must be delivered or mailed to the tenant with the remaining security deposit.
+If a landlord fails to do so, the tenant may sue for recovery of the deposit and attorney fees.

 Change in the Property’s Ownership